Hello Kitty's Furry Tale Theater: North American television debut

 In the USA, Hello Kitty's Furry Tale Theater aired on September 19, 1987 on CBS.

 International broadcast

-In the UK, the cartoon was broadcast on the music and entertainment channel MTV from September 27, 1987.
+Contrary to popular belief, the series does not verifiably have a Japanese dub, nor was it released in Japan in any other form.
+In the UK, it was broadcast on the music and entertainment channel MTV from September 27, 1987.
+It was also aired on ABS-CBN in the Philippines in 1990.

 Release

 Region 1

 On March 24, 1998, MGM Home Entertainment released two VHS videocassettes each containing three cartoon shorts, as well as the opening and closing sequences.